Primordial black hole dark matter from ultra-slow-roll inflation in Horndeski gravity: Primordial black hole production

 Case (b) leads to a different PBH mass scale and abundance, resulting to a smaller contribution to the total dark matter density.
 The intensified oscillatory behavior observed at larger mass scales modulates the power spectrum sufficiently to generate a secondary collapse window, resulting in a double-peaked PBH abundance.
+However, in Fig. \ref{f4}, we show only the primary peak of $f_\mathrm{PBH}$ since the seconday one is quite small, of the order of $10^{-6}$ [See also Table \ref{tab:PBH_cases}].
 These examples illustrate how variations in the parameters controlling the ultra-slow-roll phase and the curvature power spectrum directly translate into distinct PBH phenomenology within the present framework.

+At this point, let us also stress that the location and height of the peak are sensitive to the model parameters at the level of the second decimal place, corresponding to moderate fine tuning.
+To illustrate the sensitivity of PBH production on the model parameters, we vary only parameter $B$, controlling predominantly the height of the peak, while keeping all other parameters fixed.
+We depict thus in Fig. \ref{tun} the scalar power spectrum $\mathcal{P}_\zeta(k)$ behaviour in response to $B$ value variations.
+In particular, as we see from Fig. \ref{tun}, by changing $B$ at the level of the second decimal digit, $\mathcal{P}_\zeta(k)$ remains practically unchangeable.
+We show below how the abundance $f_\mathrm{PBH}$ changes as well in the changes of the $B$ parameter value:

+Consequently, compared to conventional inflection-point or extended ultra-slow-roll realizations, where tiny parameter changes at the fifth or the nineth decimal digit often suppress PBH production by many orders of magnitude~\cite{Germani:2017bcs,Cole:2023wyx}, the present framework achieves phenomenologically relevant abundances under comparatively moderate parameter adjustments at the level of the second decimal digit.

-Finally, we mention here that ultra-slow-roll phases are known to potentially generate sizable non-Gaussianities in the curvature perturbations~\cite{Martin:2012pe,Atal:2018neu, Ballesteros:2024pbe}, which may affect primordial black hole abundance estimates based on Gaussian statistics.
-The quantitative impact of such effects depends sensitively on the detailed dynamics of the ultra-slow-roll phase and on the shape of the curvature power spectrum around its peak.
+Finally, we mention also that ultra-slow-roll phases are known to potentially generate sizable non-Gaussianities in the curvature perturbations~\cite{Martin:2012pe,Atal:2018neu, Ballesteros:2024pbe}, which may affect primordial black hole abundance estimates based on Gaussian statistics.
+The quantitative impact of such effects depends sensitively on the detailed dynamics of the ultra-slow-roll phase as well as on the shape of the curvature power spectrum around its peak.
 A dedicated analysis of non-Gaussian corrections to the PBH abundance within the present Horndeski framework is beyond the scope of this work and is left for future investigation.